INF554/project-thehighersociety/PRESENTATION_TRANSCRIPT.md

 ### Slide 1

-Title:
+Title: A demographic study

-Group Name:
+Group Name: The Higher Society

-Emails:
+Emails: tshankar@usc.edu, mago@usc.edu, zigu@usc.edu

 ### Slide 2

-- why interesting, useful
-- analysis data of countries, compare and conclude
+- Why project is important?
+- Analyze trends
+- Identify causes
+- Project future populations
+- Identify implications

 ### Slide 3

-- 4 charts, who did what, roughly what they are
+- Why is the project useful?
+- Analyze data of countries, comparison and conclusion

 ### Slide 4

+- Information about charts
-- Age distribution
+- Work distribution
-- more countries to 15 - 20 seconds
-- why area chart
-- dependency ratio - what is it, what it shows

 ### Slide 5

-- employment distribution
-- why radar chart
-- compare countries
+- Age Distribution
+- Why we used area chart?
+- Dependency Ratio - what is it, what it shows?

 ### Slide 6

+- Employment Distribution
+- Why we used radial chart?
+- Comparison of countries

+### Slide 7

 - Heat Map - GDP
-- trends that heat map shows
+- Trends that heat map shows
-- Japan, China, US
+- Japan, China, US information

-### Slide 7

-- research
-- ???

 ### Slide 8

+- Research articles
-- research ???
+- Research papers

 ### Slide 9

-- Original
-- data from undata
-- build graphs in d3
+- Impact of aged population

 ### Slide 10

-- D3 and bootstrapt
+- How is our project original?
+- Data from undata.org
+- Building graphs in d3

 ### Slide 11

+- D3 and Bootstrap

+### Slide 12

+- How we could have done somethings differently?

+### Slide 13

-- differently
+- Thank you
-- different charts
+- Any questions?